An absurdist dialogue.

 I’m not done.
 Sunlight kills them.
 Air kills them.
 Space itself kills them.
 Time!
 Living!
 Everything kills them!

-If that’s true, then, how are they around, you know?
+I don’t understand.
+If that’s true, how are they around?

 Well.
 There is one thing that doesn’t kill them.